 The projects have formed a cluster to realise synergies, create opportunities for mutual learning and sharpen their distinctions.
 As fostering a culture of research integrity via education is complex, the cluster starts from the assumption that it is necessary to use multiple pedagogical approaches and methodologies and to also address hitherto neglected yet critically important target groups.
 Research integrity education should be a subject of lifelong learning for everyone interested or involved in research.

-The overview of the cluster presented below highlights how the three projects relate to each other and how they interact with the European Network of Research Ethics and Research Integrity (ENERI) and The Embassy of Good Science, two important networks in research integrity and research ethics.
+The overview of the cluster presented below highlights how the three projects relate to each other and how they interact with the European Network of Research Ethics and Research Integrity (ENERI) and The Embassy of Good Science, two important networks in responsible conduct of research.
 The overview helps everyone interested in promoting good scientific practice to better navigate the landscape of research integrity education in Europe.
 It facilitates a clearer understanding of where the projects overlap, how they differ and what their unique characteristics are.
 In particular, the overview shows the specific pedagogical approach taken by each project, their respective target groups and their common objectives.

 Path2Integrity develops formal and informal learning paths to educate secondary school students, university students, early career researchers and citizens about research integrity based on the European Code of Conduct for Research Integrity.
 On its formal learning path, the project develops learning cards that outline teaching units on various aspects of research integrity, each of which takes a dialogical approach to learning and lasts between 90 and 120 minutes.
 All learning cards make either use of rotatory role-play or vivid storytelling to engage learners.
 The learning cards will form the core of a handbook of instructions and be accompanied by a train-the-trainer programme.
 On its informal learning path, Path2Integrity launches an awareness raising campaign at various educational institutions across Europe, focusing mainly on secondary schools and universities.